ralphzinsky/defaultcleaner/index.md

-# Guide
+# Lost Nothing, Reinstalled Everything

-Good project start for the testing of readthedocs.
+The Ultimate latest project start for the testing of readthedocs.